Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 My MTI application was successful but I am no longer interested/able to join the MTI scheme, what should I do?

-How to get an access to the e-portfolio?
+How do I get an access to the e-portfolio?

 Should you wish to resign from the MTI post, please let us know as soon as possible and we will process the necessary documentation.
 Please do not leave your post without notifying the RCOG.